 Although they can be customized, it takes an expert to do it, and it can interfere with with the application's functionality.

 Additional email security recommendations.

 Here are two important recommendations for added email security:

 - Email Encryption.
 Outlook email messages are only encrypted when they reach the server, thus leaving emails vulnerable when in transit.
 Point-to-point encryption keeps messages private as they travel from sender to recipient and back.
 This is especially important for businesses who must comply with regulatory standards, including the new GDPR.

 - Email Archiving.
 Used to be that only certain verticals were mandated to archive emails for a certain period of time.
 But now all of us exchange valuable information and content over email, and it can be a gold mine of data that can be tapped later on – if properly archived.
 While Outlook email does offer some archiving capabilities, you will want to learn the difference between true email archiving and email backup, with the former making it much easier and faster to retrieve what you want.

-The threats that businesses face with their email solutions, including Office 365 Outlook, can be daunting.
+The threats that businesses face with their email solutions can be daunting.
 There are many robust solutions out there that are available to keep you secure, so be sure to ask a trusted IT consultant to help you figure out which is the best solution for you!